nhsconnect/FHIR-CDS/pages/explore/api_post_evaluate.md

     <td><code class="highlighter-rouge">recipientType</code></td>
       <td><code class="highlighter-rouge">0..1</code></td>
     <td>CodeableConcept</td>
     <td>The type of individual that will consume the response content.
 This may be different from the requesting user type (e.g. if a clinician is getting disease management guidance for provision to a patient).
-E.g. patient, healthcare provider or specific type of healthcare provider (physician, nurse, etc.).</td>
+E.g. in, atie o healthcare provider (physician, nurse, etc.).</td>
 	<td>This will be the patient (or a related person, if telephoning on behalf of the patient).</td>
  </tr>
 <tr>